-I enjoyed the bianca with piquante Italian sausage (€6), but the undisputed highlight at Digó was the mother of all pizzas, the margherita DOP (€8).
-DOP denotes premium ingredients, with the tomatoes coming from the San Marzano region in the south of Naples, and the mozzarella being made from buffalo cheese according to traditional recipe.
+So, how are their pizzas?
+They're excellent—tasty and aromatic, and exhibit beautifully inflated crusts that are speckled with spots of blond, brown, and char.
+I enjoyed the bianca with piquante Italian sausage (€6), but the undisputed highlight was the mother of all pizzas, the margherita DOP (€8).
+DOP denotes premium ingredients: tomatoes from the San Marzano region south of Naples, and buffalo mozzarella made according to traditional recipe.
 A note of caution: rain or shine, you will have to eat in the open air.